koelslaw/documentation/topics/rocknsm/rhelrocksoftwaredeploy.md

 # Rock Software Deployment

-Here is where stuff gets interesting. the rock deploy script is used to configure a standalone sensor on 1 box for testing/eval. our kit is broken into 2 pieces so the deploy script does a lot of the configuration for us but it needs soem tweaking to make it happen.
-This is where i plan on making significant improvement in the future.
+Here is where stuff gets interesting. the ROCK deploy script is used to configure a standalone sensor on 1 box for testing/eval. our kit is broken into 2 pieces so the deploy script does a lot of the configuration for us but it needs some tweaking to make it happen.
+This is where I plan on making significant improvement in the future.

 ## Prereqs